MuseLegal/griot-vault/README.md

 **Griot Vault exists to fix that.**

-We believe that:
-- Our ancestors’ stories deserve structure
-- Our wisdom traditions should inform future technologies
-- Our memory should never again be excluded from history — or algorithms

-By organizing our content using open tools like Obsidian and GitHub, Griot Vault becomes a people-powered **memory infrastructure** for the African world.
+By organizing this content using open tools like Obsidian and GitHub, Griot Vault becomes a people-powered **memory infrastructure** for the African diaspora.

 ---